Banner image: AussieActive, copyright Unsplash.com

 Housing is a 5-minute walk from the Law school and is provided by East-West Center (EWC)

-Application for admission to the Hawai‘i Summer Law Program and applications for University housing are separate procedures.
-Admission to one does not signify admission to the other.
+Please note that the application for admission to the Hawai‘i Summer Law Program and the application for University housing are separate processes.
+Admission to one does not guarantee admission to the other.

 Financial support

-The ANU College of Law will not be providing any financial assistance for this opportunity.
+The ANU College of Law, Governance and Policy will not be providing any financial assistance for this opportunity.

 ANU will however provide travel insurance for the duration of this opportunity.